 The Catholic School of Visalia, George McCann Memorial Campus, offers a quality Catholic Education.
-The academic subjects in Kindergarten through 5th Grade are Math, English-Language Arts, Science, and Social Studies.
+The academic subjects in Junior Kindergarten through 5th Grade are Math, English-Language Arts, Science, and Social Studies.
 The curriculum is aligned with the Diocesan Curriculum Guidelines which incorporates the common core standards.
 Catholic faith formation is taught at all grade levels and Catholic values are infused throughout the academic curriculum.
 Each student has access to use the technology lab, participate in community service, cultural field trips, music, PE and art docent programs.

 Standardized Testing Information